The Best and Worst Shit We Saw at SXSW 2018

 Missing Soccer Mommy Like a Bunch of Chumps

-Soccer Mommy’s Clean is collectively one of Noisey’s favorite releases of the year so far, yet somehow none of us made it by one of her showcases in Austin.
+Soccer Mommy’s Clean is collectively one of Noisey’s favourite releases of the year so far, yet somehow none of us made it by one of her showcases in Austin.
 We’re sorry.
 Seriously.
 No other way to say it: we’re fucking losers for this one. —ES

 Rolling Stone ’s David Fricke Still Doing the Damn Thing